Alaska Securities Attorneys: What Every Alaskan Needs to Know

 After years of defending broker-dealers against investor claims, now every securities attorney in our firm works exclusively on behalf of investors.
 Our attorneys tap into their years working for the “enemy”, using their insider knowledge to advocate and fight for investors who entrusted their hard-earned money with brokers who allegedly violated that trust.

 Most securities complaints are not adjudicated in court; rather, they are heard in binding arbitration before a Financial Industry Regulatory Authority (FINRA) panel.
 This is where we excel.

-Though we cannot guarantee results, our attorneys have successfully recovered millions in damages for the investors we represent.
-Both founding partners are SuperLawyers®, and our firm is the recipient of numerous industry awards: the Avvo Client’s Choice Award for Arbitration, for example, as well as a “Preeminent” rating by Martindale-Hubbell.
-We are regularly quoted in the media on investment related issues; we appear in trade publications and national media, including the Wall Street Journal and ABC News.
+We get results.
+Although we cannot guarantee success, our securities attorneys have recovered millions of dollars on behalf of our clients.
+Our record speaks for itself.
+Both of our founding partners are SuperLawyers®, and our firm has received various industry awards—the Avvo Client’s Choice Award for Arbitration, for instance, as well as a “Preeminent” rating by Martindale-Hubbell.
+The media regularly quotes our attorneys on investment-related issues, appearing in the Wall Street Journal and ABC News.What Should I Do?

 There’s no need to be gun shy about investing in the stock market, but, as a current or potential investor, you should educate yourself about fraud.
 Arming yourself with this knowledge will help you safeguard your financial future.